Inversely Learning Transferable Rewards via Abstracted States: Extra Experiments and Clarifications

 \subsection{Fine-Tuning with Reward Shaping}

-In Sec.~\ref{sec:assistive_gym}, we mention that reward shaping is applied to the learned reward function in the target task.
-Since the distributions of goal states differ between the source and target tasks, the learned reward alone is insufficient to guide the agent toward the new goal in the target task.
+In Sec.~\ref{sec:assistive_gym}, we introduce that the robot must move its end effector precisely to a designated target area.
+However, the distributions of goal states differ between source and target tasks.
+Thus, reward shaping is on top of the learned reward function \(R_{\bm\theta}\) in the target task by adding positive reward when goal states are reached: $\hat{R}(s) = R_{\bm\theta}(\phi(s)) + \mathbb{I}(s\in\mathcal{G})\cdot c$, where \(\mathbb{I}(s\in\mathcal{G})\) is the indicator function, \(\mathcal{G}\) is the set of goal states, and \(c\) is a positive constant.
+An experiment motivating this reward shaping is reported in Appendix \ref{appendix:reward_shaping}.
+Note that this reward shaping is applied consistently to \tirl{} as well as to all baseline methods to ensure a fair and comparable evaluation.Since the distributions of goal states differ between the source and target tasks, the learned reward alone is insufficient to guide the agent toward the new goal in the target task.
 Table~\ref{table:appendix_reward_shaping} illustrates the necessity of reward shaping by comparing performance with and without it.
 Note that reward shaping is applied consistently to all baseline algorithms as well as \tirl{}.